 - (vii).
 "He Who Decides Must Hear."
 In those cases where public hearing is held on a CRM Permit application, the CRM Agency Officials shall review and consider the matters discussed or presented at the hearing.
-To this end, CRM Agency officials shall, whenever practicable, attend CRM Permit hearings, and if unable to attend a hearing, they shall listen to the audio recording of the hearing, or obtain and read a stenographic transcript prior to rendering any decision on the affected CRM Permit application. - H. Apieal of CRM Permit Decision.
-Any person aggrieved by a decision of the CRM Agency Officials or in the case of a minor development, the CRM Aministrator's decision to grant, deny or condition a new CRM Permit or Variance may appeal the decision to the CRM Appeals Board by filing a notice of appeal with the CRM Office within thirty (30) days of the issuance of the CRM Permit decision.
-The CRM Administrator shall then schedule an appellate hearing before the CRM Appeals Board. - [(i) .Any Person Agerieved.
-"Any person aggrieved" shall mean any applicant or intervenor whose position as advanced in the CRM Permit process is substantially adverse to the decision rendered.
-The CRM Administrator shall then schedule an appellate hearing before the CRM Appeals Board.] - i [(ii).]
-Disqualification; Voluntary or by Challenee.
+To this end, CRM Agency officials shall, whenever practicable, attend CRM Permit hearings, and if unable to attend a hearing, they shall listen to the audio recording of the hearing, or obtain and read a stenographic transcript prior to rendering any decision on the affected CRM Permit application. - H. Appeal of CRM Permit Decision.
+Any person aggrieved by a decision of the CRM Agency Officials or in the case of a minor development, the CRM Administrator's decision to grant, deny or condition a new CRM Permit or Variance may appeal the decision to the CRM Appeals Board by filing a notice of appeal with the CRM Office within thirty (30) days of the issuance of the CRM Permit decision.
+The CRM Administrator shall then schedule an appellate hearing before the CRM Appeals Board. - i.
+Disqualification; Voluntary or by Challenge.
 In the same manner and for the same reasons specified for CRM Agency Officials in Section 8(G), the three members of the CRM Appeals Board shall render decisions on CRM Permit applications in an impartial manner.
-They shall voluntarily disqualify themselves for bias or the appearance of bias, and they are subject to disqualification by challenge in the manner prescribed for CRM Agency Officials in Section 8(G). - ii [(iii).]
-Quorum, Vote.
-At least two (2) members of the CRM Appeals Board shall constitute a quorum and must be present to act upon review of a CRM Agency Official decision and the vote of at least two (2) members is necessary for Board action on the appeal. - iii [(iv).]
-Briefs, Statements.
+They shall voluntarily disqualify themselves for bias or the appearance of bias, and they are subject to disqualification by challenge in the manner prescribed for CRM Agency Officials in Section 8(G). - ii Quorum, Vote.
+At least two (2) members of the CRM Appeals Board shall constitute a quorum and must be present to act upon review of a CRM Agency Official decision and the vote of at least two (2) members is necessary for Board action on the appeal. - iii Briefs, Statements.
 Any aggrieved person who requests an appeal before the CRM Appeals Board shall file with the CRM Office within fifteen (15) days following its request for appeal, a written statement of objections to the CRM Permit decision.
 In addition, any existing party or existing intervenor may, within five (5) days of receipt of appellant's statement, submit to the CRM Office a statement or brief providing arguments in support of or in opposition to, the permit decision.
-Statements filed under this subsection shall be filed in accordance with the format and standards listed in Section 8(E). - iv [(v).]
-Papers Considered by CRM Appeals Board.
+Statements filed under this subsection shall be filed in accordance with the format and standards listed in Section 8(E). - iv Papers Considered by CRM ropeals Board.
 For the purpose of reviewing the CRM Permit application decision, the CRM Appeals Board shall receive and review the following: